holly-tong/A2---Holly-Tong/README.md

 //My A2 project prototype is called Geometric Kandinsky inspired artworks.

-//To operate the artworks, the coding environment Processing must be used.
+//The functioning of the artworks is dependent on the coding environment Processing.

 //The artworks have been coded with JavaScript coding language.